brotsky/restaurant-hero/README.md

-## Current Cities that are in development
+## Current locations that are in development
-Los Angeles, CA
+- Los Angeles, CA
-New York, NY
+- New York, NY
-Houston, TX
+- Houston, TX
-Rochester, NY
+- Rochester, NY
-Austin, TX
+- Austin, TX
-New Jersey
+- New Jersey

 ## Join the Restaurant Hero Community!